WallStProg/zmqtests/threads/README.md

 Unfortunately, the recommended work-around (inserting `zmq_poll` calls after connects and sends) only works up to a point.
 From the various issues and email threads, it appears that the `zmq_poll` must be issued on the SUB side of the connection, but in "real-world" code that work-around is not practical:

 - The SUB side has no way to know that it is supposed to issue the `zmq_poll` (unlike in the simple examples documented).
-- Again, in "real-world" code the SUB side is most likely *already* in a `zmq_poll` call, but the subscription information is apparently exchanged only on entry to `zmq_poll`[^poll].
+- Again, in "real-world" code the SUB side is most likely *already* in a `zmq_poll` call, but the subscription information is apparently exchanged only on entry to `zmq_poll`.

-[^poll]: A possible solution to this problem would be to have the SUB side return `EINTR` from the `zmq_poll` call when a connection attempt is made.
+> A possible solution to this problem would be to have the SUB side return `EINTR` from the `zmq_poll` call when a connection attempt is made.
 This would allow the code on the SUB side to re-enter the `zmq_poll` call, which could trigger the exchange of subscription information.
+I have no idea whether this would be practical, or even possible.

 ### PAIRs with 1 thread and poll
 When using ZMQ_PAIR sockets, the sending and receving threads deadlock, with or without `-poll`, and the program has to be terminated with Ctrl-C.